BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 ![Morphology Plugin](../assets/tutorial-morphology-plugin.png)
 @@@

-More importantly, you will find the Admin plugin at the bottom of the view.
+More importantly, you will find the Advanced view plugin at the bottom of the view.
 Expand it and you will see the actual resource payload stored by Nexus, and navigate the graph through links, or visualize the surrounding graph in the graph tab.

 @@@ div { .center }
 ![Admin Plugin](../assets/tutorial-admin-plugin.png)